zyluan/zyluan.github.io/_pages/about.md

 My research interests inlucde Traffic Engineering (TE), Software-Defined Networking (SDN), Programmable Data Plane, and Machine Learning for Networking.

 I recieved my Bachelor's and Master's Degrees from Tianjin University in 2015 and 2018, respectively.

+I am expected to be graduated in June, 2024 and look for a PostDoc position.
+Please download my [CV]().

 Publications